@ttsc/paths: Module Specifier Rewriting

 - The pattern of caching tsconfig facts on a constructor-built struct (

-pathsRewriter).
-Avoids re-querying for every node. - The pattern-rank sort.
+rewriter).
+Avoids re-querying for every node. - The pattern-precedence sort.
 Whenever you read a user-supplied map keyed on globs or patterns, copy this idiom: pull entries into a slice, then

-sort.SliceStableby specificity rank.
-This makes resolution deterministic across runs. - The visitor that enumerates every module-specifier kind.
+sort.SliceStableinto the upstream tool’s own precedence order.
+This makes resolution deterministic across runs and keeps it in agreement with the resolver you are mirroring. - The visitor that enumerates every module-specifier kind.
 If your plugin cares about module specifiers, this is the exhaustive list as of TypeScript 5.x.

 - The synthesize-flag invariant.
 Read it once; tattoo it.